Azure-Player/azure.datafactory.tools/README.md

 💬 In log you'll see line: `STEP: Stopping triggers...`

 This block stops all triggers which must be stopped due to deployment.
+By default the process stops **all active** triggers when `TriggerStopMethod = AllEnabled` (default setting).
+However, it makes sense to use option `TriggerStopMethod = DeployableOnly` when one does selective or incremental deployment which would omit some triggers from being stopped.
-Since version 0.30 you can better control which triggers you want to omit from stopping.
-Only need to add such triggers to `Excludes` list and set flag `DoNotStopStartExcludedTriggers` to *true*.
+Another way to control which triggers you want to omit from stopping is by adding such triggers to `Excludes` list and set flag `DoNotStopStartExcludedTriggers` to *true*.

 > The step might be skipped when `StopStartTriggers = false` in *Publish Options*